Updated Feb 28, 2019

 Yogurt is produced by the action of two specific bacteria: lactobacillus bulgaricus streptococcus thermophilus.
 Once the milk has been fermented, the amount of live bacteria is negligible.

-To make matters worse, food companies will often heat pasteurize the yogurt afterwards to extend the shelf life.
+To make matters worse, food companies will often heat pasteurize the yogurt afterward to extend the shelf life.

 In short, kefir is a more potent probiotic food than yogurt is.